Installing and Configuring Let’s Encrypt SSL with NGINX on Debian 11

 Today we will guide you on how to installing and configuring Let’s Encrypt certificate SSL with NGINX web server on Debian 11 (bullseye).
 I will use my Elastic Compute Engine from Alibaba Cloud to deploy Let’s Encrypt SSL on NGINX.
 Pleaso note, Let’s Encrypt is not only free, but it also auto renewed certificate, implementation, signing, and validations.

-READ: How To Install NGINX v1.21.6 Mainline Branch on AlmaLinux 8.5
+READ: How To Install Let's Encrypt SSL with NGINX on CentOS Stream 9

 PREREQUISITES: